KevinH45/KevinH45/README.md

 - Hi, I’m @KevinH45
-- I like working with machine-learning algorithms in Python.
+- Freshman in the Washington DC area.